ralexsander/docker-ireport/README.md

-# iReport 5.6.0
+# iReport Designer

-iReport version 5.6.0 running on Java 6.
+iReport versions 3.7.3 and 5.6.0 running on Java 6.

+## Supported versions

+* 5.6.0, latest
+* 3.7.3

 ## How to Run